temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 :::note

-You will need to run `go mod tidy` again after adding new imports to the application.
+Run `go mod tidy` again after adding new imports to the application.

 :::

 ## Develop the Workflow

 A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), a sequence of steps defined in code that are carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
-Before the Workflow Definition can be written, you'll need to identify and define the data objects to be used in our application.
+Before writing the Workflow Definition, identify and define the data objects to be used in our application.

 ### Data objects

 In Go, data objects are known as **structs**—types that contain multiple fields within it.
-You can use structs to organize our information.
+Use structs organize your information.

 Start by creating a file called `subscribe.go`.